adryzz/osu-songsgrabber/README.md

 "Set album image as beatmap background" - If checked, sets the album image as the beatmap's background.
 This makes songs files much bigger.
 Thanks to @RaidMax for the code snippet.

+NOTE: This program adds EVERY background as album cover. some programs can only view the first album cover, so if the cover isn't the background you expected, that's the reason.